 About

 I’m a Ph.D. student in Statistics at Harvard University and a Stone Ph.D.
 Scholar.
+Starting in Fall 2026, I’ll be joining the NYU Stern School of Business as an assistant professor of Technology, Operations, and Statistics.

 My research develops statistical and computational methods to improve organizational decisions and public policy in areas like hiring, criminal justice, elections, and education.
 More broadly, I am interested in causal inference, applied statistics, computational social science, responsible AI, and the social impacts of technology.